 Grand Canyon National Park

-Hopefully, this one requires no introduction; it’s on most people’s bucket lists, and for a good reason.
+Hopefully, this one requires no introduction; it’s on most people’s bucket lists for a good reason.
 I’ve been twice, and it never gets old.
-The second you see the rim or the Colorado River, you understand why people flock to see this treasure!
+The second you see the rim of the Colorado River, you understand why people flock to see this treasure!

-It’s a four-hour drive each way from Las Vegas, so while this is possible in a day if you want to peek at it, you can.
-However, I would strongly recommend staying in the Grand Canyon for a least a night.
+It’s a four-hour drive each way from Las Vegas, so while this is possible in a day, you can if you want to peek at it.
+However, I strongly recommend staying in the Grand Canyon for at least a night; it’s a great way to experience the canyon!

 Tip: The Hoover Dam in on route to The Grand Canyon almost eveyone combines the two attractions.